 The pharmacies also have their own brand of so called patent medicines that are good for anyone who wants to “return to spring” and maintain good health, these are over the counter medications without need for a prescription.
 These medicines are typically tonic formulas, that is, medicines that tone up or supplement specific organ functions and tissues.
 High on the list of this type of medicine are digestive formulas to improve nutritional intake, generally referred to as spleen tonics, medicines that improve the function of the kidneys and to promote sexuality and longevity, tonics for improved brain function and cognition called scholars tonics and medicines for calming the mind and improving sleep.

 Atlantic Acupuncture has its own line of “return to spring” medicinals that are great supplements for any-body.
 Jian Fei Tang is our signature digestive formula to improve nutritional intake as a spleen tonic.
 Strength & Stamina is our medicine that improves the function of the kidneys and promotes sexuality and longevity.
 Brain Food is our scholar tonic promoting memory and cognition and Peace & Sleep calms the mind and improves sleep.

-These four tonic formulas are available at our Vero Beach office and here on our online store.
+These four tonic formulas are available here on our online store.
 We urge you join the many others who have tried our formulas and felt the wonderful return to spring!